Last Updated December 1, 2020

 Having documented your income and spending, see where you may be falling short and make the necessary adjustments.
 Are you saving enough money?
 Are there any areas where you can cut back?

-Now you know how to make a budget for beginners worksheet.
+Now you know how to make a budget worksheet for beginners.
 In summary, to make a budget that works you need to determine your take-home pay and monthly expenses.
 Next, you need to know how much of your income you plan to spend in each expense category.
 Make sure to track and review your spending frequently.
 Finally, make changes in your budget when necessary.

 Remember your income, expenses, and priorities will change over time; therefore your budget is constantly evolving as life changes.
 So it’s okay to adjust your budget accordingly—but always make sure you have a budget and review it regularly.